-The man arranging zucchinis on his produce stand looked like a paper doll.
-My senses were clearly amiss, but the hospital staff seemed unconcerned.
 Neither of us knew that my rehabilitation would span 2 months.
 In the beginning, I slept for almost 18 hours a day.
 In fact, sleeping was one of the only activities I could reliably perform.
 Reading, looking at screens, or sustaining complex thought were out of the question.

 I’d never felt so vulnerable.
 Unable to express myself, communicating my needs became a tiring chore.
 Once proud of my self-sufficiency, I now relied on other people to take on my responsibilities.
 My boyfriend did the bulk of the housework, while my team at work continued their projects with one fewer head.
 My guilt at not contributing compounded daily.